CTCal: Rethinking Text-to-Image Diffusion Models via Cross-Timestep Self-Calibration¶

 Key Findings¶

-- Noun selection is the most critical design choice—indiscriminately aligning all tokens actually harms performance.
+- Noun selection is the most critical design—unconstrained alignment of all tokens harms performance.

-- CTCal is effective for both the cross-attention-based SD 2.1 and the MM-DiT-based SD 3, demonstrating generality.
+- CTCal is effective for both UNet-based SD 2.1 and MM-DiT-based SD 3, demonstrating universality.

 Highlights & Insights¶

-- Self-supervised paradigm: The model uses its own small-timestep outputs to supervise large-timestep learning, requiring no additional labels or external teacher models.
+- Self-Supervised Paradigm: The model teaches its noisier self using its own low-noise output, requiring no additional labels or teacher models.

-- Architecture-agnostic: Applicable to both U-Net (SD 2.1) and Transformer (SD 3) architectures.
+- Model Agnostic: Compatible with both U-Net (SD 2.1) and Transformer (SD 3) architectures.

 Limitations & Future Work¶

-- Training data construction relies on reward-driven sampling, incurring non-trivial data preparation costs.
+- Training data construction relies on reward-driven sampling, which is computationally expensive.

-- Only LoRA fine-tuning is explored; the effect of full fine-tuning remains uninvestigated.
+- LoRA is used for fine-tuning; the effects of full fine-tuning remain unexplored.

-- Noun selection depends on POS tagging tools; applicability to non-English prompts is unknown.
+- Noun selection depends on POS tagging tools, with unknown applicability to non-English prompts.

 Related Work & Insights¶

-- Inference-time methods such as Attend-and-Excite motivated the focus on cross-attention, but CTCal addresses the problem more elegantly at the training stage.
+- Inference-time methods like Attend-and-Excite inspired the focus on cross-attention, but CTCal solves the problem more elegantly at the training stage.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ The cross-timestep self-calibration idea is novel and elegant.
+- Novelty: ⭐⭐⭐⭐⭐ Cross-timestep self-calibration is a novel and elegant idea.

-- Writing Quality: ⭐⭐⭐⭐⭐ The logical chain from observation to design to validation is clear.
+- Writing Quality: ⭐⭐⭐⭐⭐ Logical flow from observation to design to verification.